HKUNLP/UnifiedSKGsite/docs/models/methods.md

 {: .no_toc }

 {: .fs-5 .fw-300 }
-We present a collection of insightful research papers that focus on structured knowledge grounding tasks.
+We present a collection of insightful research papers that focus on structured knowledge encoding on structured knowledge grounding tasks.

 ---